johnbillion/query-monitor/docs/wordpress-debugging/profiling-and-logging.md

 ## Logging

-Debugging messages can be sent to the Logs panel in Query Monitor using actions in your code:
+Messages and variables can be logged in Query Monitor similarly to how you can call `console.log` in JavaScript to log data to the console.
+This can be used as a replacement for `var_dump()`.

 ```php
 do_action( 'qm/debug', 'This happened!' );